abdelrhmanhussein36/SQL-Data-Warehouse-Project-1/README.md

 📄 License
 This project is for educational purposes as part of "The Complete SQL Bootcamp" course.

-Built with ❤️ using SQL Server | Last Updated: June 2025
+Built with ❤️ using SQL Server | Last Updated: Jan 206=26

+👨‍💻 About Me
+Civil Engineer turned Data Professional | With 5+ years in infrastructure engineering, I've transitioned to data engineering and GIS.
+Skilled in SQL, ETL pipelines, spatial analysis, and cloud platforms.
+Passionate about building data-driven solutions that bridge engineering precision with modern data analytics.

+🔗 Connect: [LinkedIn](https://www.linkedin.com/in/abdelrhmanhussein/) | 📧 Email: abdelrahmanhussein36@gmail.com